Last updated: 15.03.2019

 In certain specific circumstances you also have following further rights:

-- Right to object: You have a right to ask us to consider any valid objections which you have to our use of your personal information where we process your personal information on the basis of our or another person’s legitimate interest.
+d) Right to object.
+You have a right to ask us to consider any valid objections which you have to our use of your personal information where we process your personal information on the basis of our or another person’s legitimate interest.

 We will consider all such requests and provide our response within a reasonable period (and in any event within one month of your request, unless we tell you we are entitled to a longer period required by applicable law).
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances, for example if we need to keep using the information to comply with our own legal obligations or to establish, exercise or defend legal claims.
 If an exception applies, we will tell you this when responding to your request.
 We may request you provide us with information necessary to confirm your identity before responding to any request you make.

-Please contact us at using the details below in section 15 if you would like further information.
-If you would like to exercise any of your rights you can contact us on 0117 900 9000 or you write to us at the address below in section 15.
+Please contact us at using the details below in section 13 if you would like further information.
+If you would like to exercise any of your rights you can write to us at the address below in section 13

-If you visit our websites or use our mobile and/or tablet apps (collectively referred to as “our sites”) you acknowledge that the practices described in this Policy apply.
+If you visit our website you acknowledge that the practices described in this Policy apply.
 Our sites can, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please remember that they have their own policies and that we do not accept any responsibility or liability for their policies or how they collect and use your information.